cloudmesh-community/fa18-523-60/paper/paper.md

 should be taken to ensure that dates and times written to the database reflect UTC [@api-mongodb-datetimes].

-Atlas is MongoDB, Inc.’s hosted MongoDB as a service offering.
+Atlas [:o:] is MongoDB, Inc.’s hosted MongoDB as a service offering.
 The Pymango can use to connect Atlas from python code.
 Connections to Atlas is secure connection and need TLS/SSL.
 For connections using TLS/SSL, PyMongo may require third party dependencies as determined by the version of Python.
 With Python 3.3+, can install PyMongo and any TLS/SSL-related dependencies using the pip tls command [@api.mongodb.com-atlas].

+:o: The first step to you reverted it ...

 Create a MongoClient to the running mongod instance is the first step when working with PyMongo.
 A single instance of MongoDB can support multiple